tempor1s/gobackup/README.md

 - [ ] Upload cloned repositories to other services like GitLab or BitBucket
 - [ ] Do the above concurrently
 - [ ] Do the reverse, pull repos from BitBucket / GitLab and clone them or upload them to GitHub.
 Ideally want to be platform agnostic.
+- [ ] Set up Cron Job to periodically backup new repos / changes to old repos to local / other service like GitLab or BitBucket